Netscape (web browser): Timeline and history

-Netscape-based (versions 1.0–4.8) releases
+Netscape-based releases

-Netscape Navigator (versions 1.0–4.08)
+Netscape Navigator (Versions 1.0 to 4.8)

 Netscape Navigator was the name of Netscape's web browser from versions 1.0 through 4.8.
-The first version of the browser was released in 1994, known as Mosaic and then Mosaic Netscape until a legal challenge from the National Center for Supercomputing Applications (makers of NCSA Mosaic, which many of Netscape's founders had spent time developing) which led to the name change to Netscape Navigator.
+The first version of the browser was released in 1994, known as Mosaic and then Mosaic Netscape until a legal challenge from the National Center for Supercomputing Applications (makers of NCSA Mosaic, which many of Netscape's founders had spent time developing), which led to the name change to Netscape Navigator.
 The company's name also changed from Mosaic Communications Corporation to Netscape Communications Corporation.

 The browser was the most advanced available and was an instant success, becoming market leader while still in beta.
-Netscape's feature-count and market share continued to grow rapidly after version 1.0 was released.
+Netscape's feature count and market share continued to grow rapidly after version 1.0 was released.
 Version 2.0 added a full mail reader called Netscape Mail, thus transforming Netscape from a mere web browser to an Internet suite.
 During this period, both the browser and the suite were known as Netscape Navigator.
-Around the same time, AOL started bundling their software with Microsoft's Internet Explorer.
+Around the same time, AOL started bundling its software with Microsoft's Internet Explorer.

 Version 3.0 of Netscape was the first to face any serious competition in the form of Microsoft Internet Explorer 3.0, but Netscape held off Microsoft's challenge and remained the number one browser for the time.
-Version 3.0 was also available in a "Gold" version which featured a WYSIWYG HTML editor (later added to Netscape Communicator as a standard feature), and was sold as retail software for profit.
-Netscape 3.0 introduced many new features such as new plug-ins, background colors for tables, the archive attribute, and the applet element.
-Netscape Navigator 3 was the undisputed web browser giant in its time with over 90% share, but it was later eroded by the free Internet Explorer included with Windows 95.
+Version 3.0 was also available in a "Gold" version, which featured a WYSIWYG HTML editor (later added to Netscape Communicator as a standard feature), and was sold as retail software for profit.
+Netscape 3.0 introduced many new features, such as new plug-ins, background colors for tables, the archive attribute, and the applet element.
+Netscape Navigator 3 was the undisputed web browser giant in its time, with over 90% share, but it was later eroded by the free Internet Explorer included with Windows 95.